chakler/chakler.github.io/faq/index.md

 ## What are some apps/software that you can't live without?

 Probably none.
-But if I have to choose, those would be Google Chrome, Adobe Illustrator, Adobe Photoshop, Sunrise Calendar, Spotify & Glyphs.
+But if I have to choose, those would be Google Chrome, Adobe Illustrator, Adobe Photoshop, Sunrise Calendar([RIP](http://techcrunch.com/2015/10/28/microsoft-to-shut-down-sunrise-mobile-calendar-after-integration-into-outlook-completes/ "Microsoft To Shut Down Sunrise Mobile Calendar After Integration Into Outlook Completes"){: .sc}), Spotify & Glyphs.

 ## Do you drive cars in manual transmission?